cucumber/commitbit/README.md

 ## Create a commitbit team

-Create a [GitHub Team](https://help.github.com/articles/organizing-members-into-teams/) called `Committers` (or something similar), which is the team all committers get added to.
+Create a [GitHub Team](https://help.github.com/articles/organizing-members-into-teams/) called `committers` (or something similar), which is the team all committers get added to.

 Define the id of the team: